Efficient Estimation for Staggered Rollout Designs: Proofs

 In a slight abuse of notation, we will denote by $\expefin{Y_i^*(g)}$ the finite-population expectation in the population with potential outcomes $Y_i^*(g)$, where $Y_i^*(g) = Y_i(G_i)$.
 Now,

 Similarly,

 where we obtain the convergence from the previous displays and the continuous mapping theorem (and we use the shorthand $Y^2$ for $Y Y'$).
-The first term in the limit is positive definite, since $S_g^*$ is positive definite for each $g$ by Assumption \ref{asm: regularity conditions for clt}, and the second term is positive definite by Jensen's inequality.
+The first term in the limit is positive definite, since $S_g^*$ is positive definite for each $g$ by Assumption \ref{asm: regularity conditions for clt}, and the second term is positive semi-definite (it is the variance of the discrete distribution with probability $p_g$ on $\mu_g$).
 Hence, Assumption \ref{asm: regularity conditions for clt}(ii) is satisfied for the population with potential outcomes $Y_i^*$ $P_g$-almost surely.
 Finally, Assumption \ref{asm: regularity conditions for clt}(iii) is satisfied $P_g$-almost surely by Lemma A6 in \citet{wu_randomization_2020}.

 The second assertion then follows immediately from the fact that $\sqrt{N}(\thetahat_{\betahat^*} - \theta)/ \sigmahat_{**} \rightarrow_d \normnot{0}{c}$, for $c = \sigma_*^2/( \sigma_*^2 + S_\theta^*) \leq 1$, by Proposition \ref{prop: asymptotic dist of thetahat betahat} and Lemma \ref{lem: consistency of sigmahat**}. \end{proof}